 - Attending all therapeutic rehabilitative activities

 - Abiding by a curfew

 - $1000 fee with total expenditure up to $3,500.

 - Program fee may be paid out over time.

 - Lab fees must be paid at the time of the test.

 - If the program is successfully completed, the remainder of the fee may be waived.

 - Scholarships for program fee cost are available.

-Our team of Fort Worth criminal defense attorneys are here to help you if you are facing a drug charge in Tarrant County.
-Call us at 817-203-2220 or contact us online:
+Our team of Fort Worth criminal defense attorneys can help if you are facing a drug charge in Tarrant County.
+We have helped numerous clients get into the DIRECT court program and change their lives.
+Call us today for a free consultation with an experienced drug crimes lawyer at 817-203-2220.